ivanmilos19/Projet_Harry/README.md

 In the last level, Unless you cast expeliarmus when voldemort is about to cast avada kedavra, you will die instantly.

+if you want to go to a specific level you can commne out some specific code like //levelTroll.battle(wizard, troll); will skip the troll level.